isabellelbgn/all-bookstore/README.md

  </p>

 **Key Features:**
-* User-friendly Interface: ALL Bookstore boasts a sleek and intuitive interface that allows users to effortlessly browse through a vast collection of books, ebooks, audiobooks, and other media.
+* User-friendly Interface: ALL Bookstore boasts a sleek and intuitive interface that allows users to browse through a vast collection of books effortlessly.
-* Comprehensive Search: With an advanced search functionality, users can quickly find their desired books by title, author, genre, or keywords.
-The search results are accurate and tailored to meet the user's requirements.
-* Community Engagement: The platform fosters a vibrant community of book lovers by enabling users to share book reviews, ratings, and recommendations.
-Users can also participate in the platform's book clubs, discussions, and literary events.
+* Book Previews: Provide users with the ability to preview excerpts, table of contents, or sample chapters of books before making a purchase.
+This helps users make informed decisions and increases the likelihood of successful conversions.
+* Community Engagement: Allow users to leave reviews and ratings for books they've purchased or read.
+Implement a rating system with star ratings and written reviews to help other users make informed decisions about which books to buy.
-* Seamless Transactions: ALL Bookstore ensures smooth and secure transactions for purchasing or borrowing books.
+* Seamless Transactions: ALL Bookstore ensures smooth and secure transactions for purchasing books.
 Users can choose from various payment options and delivery methods, making the process convenient and hassle-free.
-* Accessibility: The application is designed to be accessible to users of all abilities, with features such as screen reader compatibility, adjustable font sizes, and color contrast settings.
+* Order Tracking: Provide users with real-time updates on the status of their orders, including order confirmation, shipping status, and delivery tracking information.
+This feature enhances transparency and improves the overall shopping experience.

 **How does the full stack web application help the benefactors of it?**

 * Time-saving: Users can save time and effort by easily finding books of interest, accessing them from anywhere, and engaging in meaningful discussions within the community.
-* knowledge Expansion: The platform facilitates lifelong learning and knowledge expansion by providing access to a vast repository of educational resources, literature, and informational content.
+* Knowledge Expansion: The platform facilitates lifelong learning and knowledge expansion by providing access to a vast repository of educational resources, literature, and informational content.
 * Community Building: ALL Bookstore connects like-minded individuals who share a passion for reading, fostering a sense of belonging and camaraderie within the literary community.
 * Convenience: With its seamless interface and robust functionality, ALL Bookstore offers unmatched convenience in discovering, purchasing, and consuming books online.

 In summary, **ALL Bookstore** is not just a web application; it's a gateway to a world of knowledge, exploration, and community for book enthusiasts and learners worldwide.

 **Libraries Used**

 - Django
+- Django REST framework
+- JWT Authentication
+- React Icons
+- Axios
 - React
 - React Router
 - Vite

-- Tailwind
+- Vitest

 **Pictures of the Application**
 <p align="center" style="display: flex; justify-content: center;">